Lane Thomas Player Props: Nationals vs. Angels

 Lane Thomas At The Plate

-- Thomas leads Washington with a slugging percentage of .410, fueled by two extra-base hits.
+- Thomas has an OPS of .782, fueled by an OBP of .396 and a team-best slugging percentage of .386 this season.

-- Among the qualified batters in MLB play, his batting average ranks 21st, his on-base percentage ranks 35th, and he is 116th in the league in slugging.
+- He ranks 21st in batting average, 48th in on base percentage, and 124th in slugging among the qualified hitters in baseball.

-- Thomas is batting .333 during his last games and is on a four-game hitting streak.
+- Thomas is batting .350 during his last outings and is on a five-game hitting streak.

-- In 10 games played this year, he has not gone deep.

-- Thomas has driven in a run in two games this year, with multiple runs batted in once.
+- Thomas has driven in a run in three games this season (27.3%), including one multiple-RBI game.

-- In three of 10 games this season, he has scored, including multiple runs once.
+- In four of 11 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.